johngodlee/geotaster_git_workshop/index.md

 ### Setup Git in a GeoSciences remote Linux session

-Git is already installed on `burn`, the GeoSciences Linux server.
+Git is already installed on, the GeoSciences Linux server.
 Simply login to a `burn` session using whatever method you normally use, then run Git commands from the terminal by typing `git` followed by a command, from any directory.

 I would recommend using PuTTY, which is a program you can access from the GeoSciences Drive.
 Open Windows File Explorer and head to: